I could wax on and on about my love for pie. The flake of the crust, the sweet filling, that sparkle of sugar on the crust -- but I’ll spare you.

-Peach pie is right up there on my list of favorite things to make and eat.
-One of my very first memories is of riding my grandfather’s shoulders, picking peaches right off the trees in a California orchard, taking that first bite, and letting the juices flow down my arm.
+Peach pie with fresh peach filling is right up there on my list of favorite things to make and eat.
+One of my very first memories is of riding my grandfather's shoulders, picking peaches right off the trees in a California orchard, taking that first bite, and letting the juices flow down my arm.

 This is the memory of summer for me, and peach pie is a recipe I think every baker should have in their recipe box.

 Video: How to Make Peach Pie

 The Best Peach Pie Filling

 I like to use fresh, ripe peaches, and I peel them before slicing.
 It is extra work, but I think it's well worth it.
 This said, frozen peaches totally work as well.
 (I’ve tested this pie with both.)

 I like to thicken my peach pies with cornstarch instead of tapioca or flour.
 I find that tapioca can become gummy as the pie cools (especially if the pie has leaked) and I just don’t like using flour as a thickener in pies.